L0therr/MyPm/README.md

+(sorry for my bad english)

 # MyPm
-My pm is just some bash scripts that help you create a react app easley.
+My pm is just some bash scripts that help you create some apps (backend, react app, ...)
+I Want, in the future to add a documentation for all the packages that are available.

-# GETTING STARTED
+# Getting started
 Start now using mypm :)

 ## Prerequisites